uyuni-project/sumaform/README-LIBVIRT.md

  - `memory = <N>` to set the machine's RAM to N MiB
  - `vcpu = <N>` to set the number of virtual CPUs

+## Keep a Virtual Machine turned off

+You can add `running = false` to any libvirt host to keep it turned off.
+This is useful if you want to keep the instance around (ie. not [destroying](https://www.terraform.io/intro/getting-started/destroy.html) it) but not to consume resources.

 ## Update base OS images

 Taint the VM disk(s) you want to update and re-apply the plan: